-- General Requirements - Only a Qualified Person who is trained and knowledgeable of the construction and operation of electrical equipment or a specific work method and is trained to recognize and avoid electrical hazards that might be present with respect to that equipment or work method.
-Unqualified Persons are prohibited from working on or entering electrical equipment, cabinets or panels while energized. - b) All electrical work, installation, and wire capacities shall be in accordance with the pertinent provisions of NFPA Standard 70 (latest revision) and area classifications. - c) The construction and installation of permanent and temporary electrical power transmission and distribution lines shall comply with OSHA regulations 29 CFR 1910 Subpart S, and NFPA Standard 70E. - d) Prior to starting electrical work which involves cutting, splicing, or tapping existing cables, contractor will request Buyer to tag and identify all cables present in the area.
-Contractor shall check to make sure that the circuit to be worked on has been de-energized and the source locked out.
-Contractor must attach their personal protective locks in parallel with a Buyer facility lock on the disconnect device.
-Buyer facility locks will be installed by the
+- 1. General Requirements: - a.
+Only a Qualified Person who is trained and knowledgeable of the construction and operation of electrical equipment or a specific work method and is trained to recognize and avoid electrical hazards that might be present with respect to that equipment or work method.
+Unqualified Persons are prohibited from working on or entering electrical equipment, cabinets or panels while energized. - b.
+All electrical work, installation, and wire capacities shall be in accordance with the pertinent provisions of NFPA 70 (latest revision) and area classifications. - c.
+The construction and installation of permanent and temporary electrical power transmission and distribution lines shall comply with OSHA regulations 29 CFR 1910 Subpart S, and NFPA 70E. - d.
+Prior to starting electrical work which involves cutting, splicing, or tapping existing cables, Contractor shall check to make sure that the circuit to be worked on has been de-energized and the source locked out.
+Contractor must attach their personal protective locks on the disconnect device. - (1) Contractor will check for energized cable with a device intended for the purpose before cutting into the cable or opening a splice or termination.
+Solidly ground the cable to a known low resistance ground point while working on the cable. - (2) Electrical lines shall be de-energized while work is performed.
+When it is necessary to work with energized lines, only qualified personnel, properly equipped with rubber gloves and blankets which have been tested regularly in accordance with ANSI, shall be utilized